Standards for Admission, Readmission, Transfer of Academic Credit and Graduation

 3. Grade Point Average (GPA) calculation of Science courses.

-4. Math Subset Score on either the ACT or NET.
+4. Math Subset Score: ACT

 5. Overall GPA in support courses.